dreymonde/Operacjas/README.md

 `Operation` is an `NSOperation` subclass which adds some very powerful concepts to it and extends the definition of readiness.

 - `0.0.x` versions contains code directly from Apple's [sample project](https://developer.apple.com/sample-code/wwdc/2015/downloads/Advanced-NSOperations.zip).
-- `0.2.x` versions contains community improvements.
+- `0.2.x` and later versions contains community improvements.

-We recommend you to use the newest "community version" (`0.2.1` at the time).
+We recommend you to use the newest "community version" (`0.3.0` at the time).

 ## Usage